OnlyGit-Official/OnlyCode-old/README.md

 # Deployment guid
 1. Download this project

-2. Change Directory into the SelfHostedGIT
+2. Change Directory into SelfHostedGIT/webUI

 3. Run `php -S 0.0.0.0:3000` to start the php server